CRUD actions in Angular Schedule component

 import 'zone.js';

-Updating events in database at server-side
+Updating events in a database at the server side

 if (param.action == "update" || (param.action == "batch" && param.changed != null)) // this block of code will execute while updating the appointment